 With a wooden fork twirl and turn the pasta until all is well mixed before making the portions.

-Serve immediately, adding fresh milled pepper, and pass extra grated cheese to your taste.
+Serve immediately, adding fresh milled pepper, and sprinkle some extra grated cheese to your taste.

-Yes, pasta carbonara is so simple and yet very tasty and some other easy spaghetti recipes I like to make that you can try are spaghetti puttanesca well known with olives and anchovies and spaghetti all'amatriciana.
+Yes, spaghetti or another kind of pasta shape makes carbonara a simple recipe and yet very tasty.
+Other easy spaghetti recipes I like to make that you can try are spaghetti alla puttanesca with olives and anchovies and spaghetti all'amatriciana.